 Fact #2: There was a 30-percent increase in the number of truck accident deaths in the U.S. from 2009 to 2016.

 Safety advocates and our Los Angeles truck accident lawyers alike cannot stress enough the importance of introducing harsher federal regulations to decrease the annual number of truck accidents in Los Angeles and all across California.
-Given that there is little legislative action from federal regulators, our attorneys from Law Offices of Howard Craig Kornberg have taken it upon themselves to suggest four solutions that can help prevent a large percentage of truck crashes in California.
+Given that there is little legislative action from federal regulators, our attorneys from the Law Offices of Howard Craig Kornberg have taken it upon themselves to suggest four solutions that can help prevent a large percentage of truck crashes in California.

 The risk of suffering harm in a truck accident is extremely high, largely due to the fact that federal regulators have yet to work on improving safety regulations for the trucking industry.
-If you have been injured in a truck crash in Los Angeles or elsewhere in California, talk to our highly qualified attorney Los Angeles from the Law Offices of Howard Craig Kornberg.
+If you have been injured in a truck crash in Los Angeles or elsewhere in California, talk to our highly qualified attorney from the Law Offices of Howard Craig Kornberg.
 Get a free consultation by calling 310-997-0904.